MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 # ➕TODOS
 ## To be added soon
 - Guide on how the dataview tables are converted (also, include the example in the `example_vault`)
-- More videos on the conversion
+- (doing now) More videos on the conversion
-- General video showcasing all the functionalities (will be uploaded on YouTube.
+- (doing now) General video showcasing all the functionalities (will be uploaded on YouTube.
 For now, you can view the video [here](https://drive.google.com/file/d/1KK-r5KZQHdIEtGJf9gZzpQrIEesj6_GA/view?usp=sharing))
 - Relative path to the `converter.py` from `👨‍💻convert_to_latex.md`
 - Make proper installer so that the user doesn't have to do manual work
 	- QuickAdd commmads: make function that appends to the `QuickAdd/data.json`.
 Install automatically if needed
- - Occasional cleanup of `PARS['📂']['list_paths_notes']`
+ - Automated occasional cleanup of `PARS['📂']['list_paths_notes']`
+ - Diagnostic stuff for errors (so far, the converter does not warn the user about syntactic errors)

 ## Ideas to work on